nikhiljay/kronos/README.md

-# kronos
+# Kronos
-Quick App made for the Mac App Store
+Quick App made for the Mac App Store.